KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/Player Characters/UVM Characters/Campaign 1 2024-25/Monty.md

 ###### Recruitment
 Monty joined the peacekeeper for willingly and passed the trials along with 7 others.
 He is in a team with [[Otto]], [[Chuck]], [[Jaloop]], [[Akanos]], [[Monkey (Alex)]], [[Gorlock (Rhulk)]], [[Aeris Aryndor]], and [[Equilibrium]].
 He is currently a B-Rank peacekeeper.
 ##### Abilities
-Monty is a Level 10 Jotun Dialect Stoneback Wukong Runekeeper
+Monty is a Jotun Dialect Stoneback Wukong Runekeeper

 ```statblock
 layout: Basic 5e Layout Copy